 A lot of folks have asked me to share what it is like being outside the US during recent events.
 After giving it some thought, I have pieced together the following, and I am sending it on to friends and family.
 I hope this lets you know that the world is still a caring place, for the most part, and that we are all safe and secure.

 On 11 September, I was in class when the announcement was made about the first crash.
 None of us could believe it.
-I grabbed my cell phone and dashed from the classroom to our security office.
+I grabbed my cell phone and dashed to our security office from the classroom.
 I arrived in time to watch the second plane hit - I was dumbfounded.
-My brain just could not digest that this was real and not some special effect.
+My brain could not digest that this was real and not some special effect.

 I left the security office to head upstairs to the situation room to notify them that I was locking down the network to prevent any problems.
 After about 15 minutes there I walked into the Colonel's office to brief him.
 As I walked into the room, I heard the announcement about the Pentagon.
 This was so unreal.
 I was in a daze.